KhalilAbbaass/LoginSystem/README.md

 # LoginSystem
-This is a Login system that uses OTP Vetification, JWT Token, Authentication, Reset password and Edit profile.
+This is a Login system that is all about jwt token , authentication , verification of user types (admin or user ), restriction of paths , crud table for admin only and more.